In New Jersey, parents are not required to notify or otherwise seek permission to homeschool their children.

 Regulation

 New Jersey supports parents choosing a nontraditional mode of education for their children, ages 6 to 16, with a dedicated webpage specifying the various choices and associated requirements.
-They also have a helpful FAQ section specific to homeschooling.
+There are three options for educating a child from home in New Jersey: alternative education, home education, and home instruction.

 Parents are not required to notify the state or local district of their intent to homeschool.
 There is one exception: If a high school student leaves a public school for homeschooling, the parents must complete a transfer form.
 Otherwise, parents are encouraged to notify their local school boards to avoid truancy issues.
 See N.J.
 Legislative Statutes (state.nj.us) and navigate to Title 18A for Education Statutes for more information.

-There are no requirements regarding attendance records, minimum instructional time, or subjects.
+There are no requirements regarding attendance records, minimum instructional time, subjects, or testing.
 However, parents are expected to provide an “equivalent education.”
 Similarly, there are no minimum education or certification requirements for parents.

 No state policy on homeschool students’ access to public school classes or activities exists.
 Nonpublic school students may have part-time access to extracurricular activities provided at public schools.
 However, no explicit statute governs this limited access.
 Access is determined by each district.
 Further, nonpublic students do not have access to public school course offerings, and funding is not available.